DarthKoder/Star-Wars-Question-Raider/readme.md

 By forking the repository, we make a copy of the original repository on our GitHub account to view and change without affecting the original repository by using these steps:

-1. Log in to GitHub and locate [GitHub Repository Hunter Kitchen Design](https://github.com/DarthKoder/Star-Wars-Question-Raider)
+1. Log in to GitHub and locate [GitHub Repository Star Wars Question Raider](https://github.com/DarthKoder/Star-Wars-Question-Raider)
 2. At the top of the Repository(under the main navigation) locate "Fork" button.
 3. Now you should have a copy of the original repository in your GitHub account.

 ### Local Clone

-1. Log in to GitHub and locate [GitHub Repository Hunter Kitchen Design](https://github.com/DarthKoder/Star-Wars-Question-Raider)
+1. Log in to GitHub and locate [GitHub Repository Star Wars Question Raider](https://github.com/DarthKoder/Star-Wars-Question-Raider)
 2. Under the repository name click "Clone or download"
 3. Click on the code button, select clone with HTTPS, SSH or GitHub CLI and copy the link shown.
 4. Open Git Bash